 - Decorations (felt, buttons, googly eyes, pipe cleaners, whatever odds and ends you have around)

 - Cut the snowman’s “body” out of white paper.

 - Squeeze enough glue on the paper to keep the cotton balls from falling off but not so much that it oozes out everywhere.

 - Stick cotton balls on the body until the paper is covered.

 - Let it dry for a few minutes and then glue the body onto a piece of construction paper.

-- Decorating your snowman.
+- Decorate your snowman.

 Now it’s your turn?
-What is your favorite Holiday craft to do with the kids?
+What is your favorite holiday craft to do with the kids?